Advancing Community-Engaged Research to Address Climate Driven Health Disparities

 PRINCIPAL INVESTIGATOR Susan Paulukonis

-CHARM LAKE COUNTY FOCUS Extreme heat, Harmful algal blooms
+CHARM LAKE COUNTY FOCUS: Extreme heat, Harmful algal blooms

 University of Colorado School of Public Health | Mountain West ACE-CH Hub: Climate Change Engagement Platform to Support Resilient Rural and Urban Communities (MW ACE-CH)